recommend-games/blog/experiments/sdj_2024/candidates.md

 {{< img src="350933" size="x300" alt="The Guild of Merchant Explorers" >}}

+*Explore strange lands, establish trade routes, and search for treasure.*

 {{% game 350933 %}}The Guild of Merchant Explorers{{% /game %}}